I. Content and conclusion of contracts

 - The supplier shall obtain equivalent undertakings from any sub-suppliers.

-VII.
+VIII.
 Extraordinary termination, force majeure

 - If a contracting party ceases its payments, the other contracting party has the right – at its option – to extraordinarily terminate or withdraw from the unfulfilled part of the contract.
 This also applies if a contracting party’s economic situation deteriorates in such manner that the fulfilment of the contract is seriously jeopardised and the contracting party cannot provide sufficient security for the fulfilment of the contract within an appropriate period.